 In general, though, twin turbo kits are our pick.
 This is mainly because both kits are very closely priced and there’s more value in getting a twin turbo kit overall.

 Twin turbos make power a lot quicker and the delivery is very linear as compared to single turbo kits.
 They also look a lot more OEM.

-Nothing beats the reliability of the GTM kit.
+Nothing beats the reliability of the AAM kit.
 It just works!
 With so many G37s powered with this turbo kit being used as daily drivers, with no complaints, we’re convinced that this is the best G37 turbo kit you can buy.

 Would you rather go single turbo or twin?
 What’s your performance goal?
 Leave us a comment below!